a2stuff/a2d/notes/testplan.md

 * Select a volume or folder containing multiple files.
 File > Get Info.
 During the count of the files, press Escape.
 Verify that the count is canceled.
 * Select a volume or folder containing multiple files.
 File > Get Info.
 During the count of the files, eject the disk.
 Verify that an alert appears.
 Reinsert the disk.
 Click Try Again.
 Verify that the count of files continues and paints in the correct location.

+* Open a folder containing a regular file.
+Select the file.
+File > Get Info.
+Verify that the AuxType displays correctly.
+Click OK.
+View > by Name.
+View > as Icons.
+File > Get Info.
+Verify that the AuxType still displays correctly.

 ## New Folder, Rename & Duplicate